-Studying abroad presents students with a disability with exceptional challenges.
+Studying abroad presents students with a disability or a chronical illness with exceptional challenges.
 Yet, you do not have to meet them all on your own.
 There are various institutions you can turn to for assistance in finding an appropriate host university, applying for financial support and getting assistance on site during your actual stay abroad.
+For example, the DAAD funds trips for severely disabled students to prepare for an Erasmus stay abroad.

 The staff of the International Office is happy to help you in planning your stay abroad.
 You are interested in a certain country or university?
 We can find out what the situation there is like for students with disabilities and how to get assistance on site.
 Through the Erasmus+ program, we can also offer financial support for stays abroad within Europe.